Opinion | How can police pepper-spray a harmless child? The answer is distressingly clear.

 Police body-camera footage of the Jan.
-29 event shows officers, who had responded to a family disturbance call, restraining the girl, pushing her into the snow in order to handcuff her and pepper-spraying her when she refused to sit inside the patrol car.
-The girl, who is Black, screamed repeatedly for her father and at one point an officer said, “You’re acting like a child” to which she said, “I am a child.”
+29 event shows officers, who had responded to a family disturbance call, restraining the girl, pushing her into the snow to handcuff her and pepper-spraying her when she refused to sit inside the patrol car.
+The girl, who is Black, screamed repeatedly for her father, and at one point an officer said, “You’re acting like a child” to which she said, “I am a child.”

 Release of the body-cam video, which to the city’s credit came 48 hours after the incident and not months later as occurred when Daniel Prude died from complications of asphyxia, sparked outrage, suspension of the officers involved pending investigation and introduction of legislation that would ban use of pepper spray on children.
 Okay.
 But how can it require a state law to make clear that it is not acceptable to pepper-spray children?
 Even after the event, a police union official was trying to justify the officers’ actions.